-The Company acquired various metallurgical patents and know-how as part of the acquisition of The Technology Store ("TTS") during the prior year, which it is utilizing to gain access to a number of specialty metals opportunities.
+The Company acquired rights to various metallurgical patents and know-how as part of the acquisition of The Technology Store ("TTS") during the prior year, which it is utilizing to gain access to a number of specialty metals opportunities.

-The Company's focus during the year was maintaining Springer on standby mode, organizing the sale process, and supporting the work led by Jordan Capital Markets to seek interest in the markets for the asset sale.
-The Company advanced the Nyngan scandium project through metallurgical testing, process definition, and optimization work.
+The Company's focus during the quarter regarding Springer Mine included maintaining that asset on standby mode, and organizing and pursuing the sale process, underway since September 2010.
+The Company also advanced the Nyngan scandium project through metallurgical testing, process definition, and optimization work.
 The Company also investigated other specialty metals opportunities.